 Off-chain scaling: the movement of processing power and data storage off-chain in order to create space for primary blockchain-based tasks.
 For example, the information flow for crypto payment systems can be supported by central servers, while the actual transfer of crypto is conducted on-chain.
 This reduces blockchain traffic as well as transaction costs.

 Plasma: a scaling solution that facilitates the generation of ‘child’ chains that run parallel with the main blockchain.
 Child chains can process their own transactions, while they need to interact with the main blockchain only occasionally, allowing for heightened scalability.

 Rollups: a scaling solution that processes off-chain transactions and then bundles them into single transactions recorded on the blockchain, reducing the amount of transactions that must be verified and processed on-chain.

 DePINs use blockchain networks to create and improve various physical infrastructure such as transportation, communication, and energy networks.

 By incorporating decentralized networking into physical infrastructures, DePINs can provide more robust and secure systems that aren’t controlled by any single entity.

 Blockchains, smart contracts, and decentralized storage are all being used to create DePINs.
-For instance, MetaBlox’s DID-based credential-verification protocol is integrated with MetaBlox’s physical WiFi OpenRoaming infrastructure: routers deployed worldwide provide seamless internet connections by carrying out on-chain credential verifications.
+For instance, MetaBlox’s DID-verification protocol is implemented by its physical WiFi OpenRoaming infrastructure: MetaBlox routers deployed worldwide provide seamless and automatic connections by working together as blockchain nodes to verify devices’ DIDs.